dbishel/AtPhys/README.md

 - matplotlib
 - pandas
 - scipy
+- openpyxl
 - jupyter (to run example notebook)

 A working environment is included in the examples folder.
 To install this environment, install Anaconda and run from the terminal

-`conda create -n ENVIRONMENT_NAME -f ENVIRONMENT.yml`
+`conda env create -n ENVIRONMENT_NAME -f ENVIRONMENT.yml`

 Replace ENVIRONMENT_NAME with what you want the environment to be named, and ENVIRONMENT.yml with the full name of the .yml file.
 Switch to the new environment with